hneemann/Digital/README.md

 If a complete processor is simulated, it is possible to calculate the simulation without an update of the graphical representation.
-A simple processor (see example) can be simulated with a 100kHz clock (Intel® Core ™ i5-3230M CPU @ 2.60GHz), which is suitable also for more complex exercises like Conway's Game of Live.
+A simple processor (see example) can be simulated with a 100kHz clock (Intel® Core ™ i5-3230M CPU @ 2.60GHz), which is suitable also for more complex assembly exercises like Conway's Game of Live.
 There is a break gate having a single input.
 If this input changes from low to high this quick run is stopped.
 This way, an assembler instruction BRK can be implemented, which then can be used to insert break points in assembly language programs.
 So the debugging of assembly programs becomes very simple.